awvwgk/foopss/pages/index.rst

 .. important::

-   Objects do not have to be transparent to be usable
+   Objects need not be transparent to be usable

 C compatible wrapping